 Al-Khwarizmi – the Founder of Algebra

-In other words, religion and its connotations, in this case, are attributed to the European period of obscurantism and inquisition, seemingly a horrible mistake of the past, whilst the uprise of science marks the start and flourishing of the Renaissance; thought to be the epicentre of philosophical thought and evolution.
+In other words, religion and its connotations, in this case, are attributed to the European period of obscurantism and inquisition.
+In fact. seemingly a horrible mistake of the past.
+Whilst the uprise of science marks the start and flourishing of the Renaissance.
+Thought to be the epicentre of philosophical thought and evolution.

-Indeed, Muḥammad ibn Mūsā al-Khwārizmī was a very pious man who, despite his profound study and contribution to mathematics, astronomy and geography, never considered Islam to be a hinderance to his sciences.
+Indeed, Muḥammad ibn Mūsā al-Khwārizmī was a very pious man.
+He despite his profound study and contribution to mathematics, astronomy and geography, never considered Islam to be a hindrance to his sciences.
 In fact, his renowned works contain “ volumes of geometric figures and on the use of algebra to solve inheritance problems according to proportions prescribed by Islamic law “, states Encyclopaedia Brittanica.

-Born in 780 CE, Al-Khwārizmī has made the largest fraction of his works between 813 and 833 which have lead him to the honourable position as the head of the library in the House of Wisdom in Baghdad in 820.
-In the same year, Al-Khwārizmī published ‘The Compendious Book on Calculation by Completion and Balancing’ which has been responsible for the propagation of the Hindu-Arabic numeral system across the Middle-eastern and European societies.
+Born in 780 CE, Al-Khwārizmī has made the largest fraction of his works between 813 and 833.
+This has to lead him to the honourable position as the head of the library in the House of Wisdom in Baghdad in 820.
+In the same year, Al-Khwārizmī published ‘The Compendious Book on Calculation by Completion and Balancing’.
+This has been responsible for the propagation of the Hindu-Arabic numeral system across the Middle-eastern and European societies.

-He introduced the now commonly known systems of reduction and balancing of equations which have permitted a facilitated solution of multiple equations, in addition to acquainting the world with the utility of his decimal positional notation and input into trigonometry by constructing accurate Sin and Cos tables alongside the first table of Tan.
+He introduced the now commonly known systems of reduction and balancing of equations have permitted a facilitated solution of multiple equations, in addition to acquainting the world with the utility of his decimal positional notation.
+Along with input into trigonometry.
+Actually by constructing accurate Sin and Cos tables alongside the first table of Tan.

 Likewise, it is important to note that at the time, it was commonplace to be learned in many domains and thinkers and academics of the time were often poly-disciplinary scientists as opposed to now.

-His prolific study and works in astronomy and astrology have made a turning point in the history of Islamic astronomy and some of his original works still remain in libraries such as the Biblioteca Nacional de Madrid or La Bibliothèque Mazarine (Paris) where one could come and witness first-hand the magnificent works of this extraordinary Persian scientist.
+His prolific study and works in astronomy and astrology have made a turning point in the history of Islamic astronomy.
+And some of his original works still remain in libraries such as the Biblioteca Nacional de Madrid or La Bibliothèque Mazarine (Paris).
+In fact, there one could come and witness first-hand the magnificent works of this extraordinary Persian scientist.